drkrillo/docs/creator/sdk7/projects/scene-metadata.md

   }
 ```

-The number refers to the number of seconds since the start of the day, ranging from 0 (that refers to _00:00_) to 86400 (that refers to _24:00_).
+The number refers to the number of seconds since the start of the day, ranging from 0 (representing _00:00_) to 86400 (representing _24:00_).
 Any number higher than 86400 is also interpreted as midnight.

 Here are some more examples of valid values: